Easy No-Knead Dill Gouda Artisan Bread

 • Add yeast mixture to the bowl and stir together using a rubber spatula just until combined.
 The dough should look a little sticky and shaggy and there should still be a little flour around the edges of the bowl.

-• Cover and let rise somewhere warm (see note below) until it has doubled in size, about 8-10 hours.
+• Cover and let rise somewhere warm until it has doubled in volume (see note below).

-• Once the dough has doubled in volume, use your hands (or a dough scraper if you have one) to pull the dough out onto a floured surface.
-With floured hands, gently fold the dough into itself several times just until it holds together.
-Next, carefully stretch and smooth out dough into a rectangular shape and press Gouda cubes into the dough.
-Roll up dough into a log shape, adding bits of flour as needed to prevent sticking, and fold the ends underneath.
-Sprinkle with a little more flour and continue to gently shape the dough just until a flour-covered ball is formed.
+• Using floured hands (or a dough scraper if you have one) pull the dough out onto a floured surface.
+Flour your hands again and gently fold the dough into itself several times just until it holds together.
+Next, carefully stretch and smooth out the dough into a rectangular shape and scatter the Gouda cubes across the dough, pressing them into the surface.
+Roll up the dough into a log shape, adding bits of flour as needed to prevent sticking, then fold the ends underneath.
+Gently shape the dough, nudging it into the shape of a loaf.
 Lift and place the dough into a flour dusted bowl.

 • Dust with flour, cover and refrigerate overnight.
 You can even leave it for as long as 48 hours at this point if you’re not able to bake it right away.